9 Tips How To Prevent Altitude Sickness When Hiking - Zaca

 Water is one of keys to dealing with high altitudes, so any way to maximize your hydration will give your body the replenishment it needs.

-Hydration tablets is one of the best ways to stay hydrated while hiking.
+Hydration tablets are one of the best ways to stay hydrated while hiking.
 They are lightweight, easy to use, and can be used as needed throughout your hike.

 While some hydration tablets require you to mix it with water, Zaca's chewables can be easily eaten at any time.
 Pop Zaca to increase water absorption and electrolyte intake.